POINT OF INFORMATION

 ***ATTENTION LOCALS*****

-If any of you have written notice from your Wardens concerning the relief post of the Correctional Service Roster and adding sick and annual in exchange, please notify Bryan Lowry- Council President at the Council Office and please carbon copy it to me.
+the Correctional Service Roster and adding sick and annual in exchange, please notify Bryan Lowry- Council President at the

-Also, if you have written notice from Captains/ Wardens, etc stating they are going to enforce the 3 year Rotation, we need that as well.
+Also, if you have written notice from Captains/ Wardens, etc stating they are going

-I will tell you that I have spoke to Regional Office concerning the position of the 3 year rotation and I have been told that if Management can not provide schedules that will be fair and equitable to all bargaining unit staff to rotation then Management will not enforce it.
-So please get this info to us ASAP!!
+3 year rotation and I have been told that if Management can not provide schedules that will be fair and equitable to all bargaining

 ***NOTE: IMPORTANT DIRECTORY UPDATE***

-I encourage each Local President to contact the Warden and request that the Local President and Union office number be noted on the directory for each Institution.
+President to contact the Warden and request that the Local President and Union office number be noted on the directory for

 In Unity,